edibotopic/edibotopic-website/content/notes/ambiguity.md

 ambiguities are ruthlessly identified and removed.

-Surgeons and logicians are understandably wary of ambiguity, yet there is a tolerance of ambiguity in everyday communication.
+Surgeons and logicians are understandably wary of ambiguity, yet there is a tolerance of ambiguity in most everyday communication.

 ---